HuiShiSerenaShi/rpc_project_HuiShi/README.md

 The node implements all basic capabilities of the MoveGroupInterface and PlanningSceneInterface classes, namely:

 * Moving the robot to a desired joint goal, with the [*go_to_joint_state*](https://github.com/lbusellato/rpc_project/blob/master/edo/src/edo_move_group_interface.py#L177) function.

+  This is implented by directly passing the joint state goal to the MoveGroup's *go* function.
 * Moving the robot to a desired pose goal, with the [*go_to_pose_goal*](https://github.com/lbusellato/rpc_project/blob/master/edo/src/edo_move_group_interface.py#L205) function.

+  This is implemented by fist setting the MoveGroup's pose target, and then by calling the *go* function.
 * Moving the robot to a desired xyz coordinate with a given rpy orientation of the end-effector, with the [*go_to_xyz_rpy*](https://github.com/lbusellato/rpc_project/blob/master/edo/src/edo_move_group_interface.py#L200) function.

+  This is implemented with the above descripted *go_to_pose_goal* function.
+The target pose is computed with the [*pose_from_xyz_rpy*](https://github.com/lbusellato/rpc_project/blob/master/edo/src/edo_move_group_interface.py#L186) function, which takes as input the xyz coordinates and rpy orientations and constructs a Pose message with them.
+The quaternion representing the orientation is computed from rpy with the *quaternion_from_euler* function of the *tf.transformations* module.
 * The planning of paths in cartesian space, with the [*plan_cartesian_path*](https://github.com/lbusellato/rpc_project/blob/master/edo/src/edo_move_group_interface.py#L241) function.

+  This is implemented simply by passing a list of waypoints to the MoveGroup's *compute_cartesian_path* function, which also takes as arguments an end-effector step value, for the generation of intermediate points between the provided waypoints, and a jump threshold, which controls the check for infeasible jumps in the joint space.
+By default the end-effector step is set to 0.0001 and the jump threshold is set to 0, disabling the jump check.
 * The execution of the computed plan, with the [*execute_plan*](https://github.com/lbusellato/rpc_project/blob/master/edo/src/edo_move_group_interface.py#L249) function.

+  This is just a wrapper around the MoveGroup's own *execute* function.
 * The spawning of objects in the world, with the [*spawn_model*](https://github.com/lbusellato/rpc_project/blob/master/edo/src/edo_move_group_interface.py#L414) function.

+  This is implemented by calling Gazebo's *spawn_urdf_model* service to make the model visually appear in the scene, and then by calling the PlanningSceneInterface's appropriate method (*add_box*, *add_sphere* or *add_mesh*) in order to add the object to the planning scene, so that the planner takes it into account while computing motion plans.
 * The removal of objects from the world, with the [*delete_model*](https://github.com/lbusellato/rpc_project/blob/master/edo/src/edo_move_group_interface.py#L468) function.

+  This is implemented by calling Gazebo's *delete_model* service to remove the object from the scene, and then by calling the PlanningSceneInterface's *remove_world_object* method, in order to remove the object from the planning scene.

 The node also implements the control of the gripper, with the [*set_gripper_span*](https://github.com/lbusellato/rpc_project/blob/master/edo/src/edo_move_group_interface.py#L253) function.
 The function interacts with the [__edo_gripper_node.py__](https://github.com/lbusellato/rpc_project/blob/master/edo/src/edo_gripper_node.py) node, which actually handles the control of the gripper.